 Pinoy TV is not exactly frustrating as a whole.
 We admittedly enjoy the fluff and the repeats; showbiz wouldn’t make any money if we didn’t.
 What is annoying, however, is that we can do so much more.
-The talent, the voice and the vision is there.
+The talent, the voice, and the vision are there.
 We just need to pay attention to it—and hope that the networks finally see that different can also be lucrative.

 Art Alexandra Lara